Introduction

 Conclusion

-If your workflow depends on sending complete articles to newsletters, apps, or RSS readers, generating a full-content RSS feed is the best solution.
+If your workflow depends on sending complete articles to newsletters, apps, or RSS readers, generating a full-content RSS feed provides a more flexible solution.

-By connecting directly to the Webflow API, WebflowRSS can generate feeds that include the entire article body, images, and media — allowing your content to be distributed exactly as intended.
+By connecting directly to the Webflow API, WebflowRSS generates feeds that include the entire article body, images, and media — allowing your content to be distributed exactly as intended.